-The Agency shall be responsible for maintaining Agency's relationships with the rating agencies; Standard & Poor's, Moody's Investors Service, and Fitch Investors Service, as appropriate.
-This effort shall include providing periodic updates, both formal and informal, on the Agency's general financial condition and coordinating meetings and presentations in conjunction with a new debt issuance when determined necessary.
+The Agency shall be responsible for maintaining relationships with the rating agencies; Standard & Poor's, Moody's Investors Service, and Fitch Investors Service, as appropriate.
+This effort shall include providing periodic updates, both formal and informal, on the Agency's general financial condition and coordinating meetings and presentations in conjunction with a new debt issuance as appropriate.
 Written disclosure documents to the rating agencies shall be provided by the Finance and Accounting Department.